Datateknologerna-vid-Abo-Akademi/gulis-python-examples/INTRODUCTION.md

 After successfully installing python to your computer hello world is always a great way to check if everything installed correctly.

+# TODO: SPLIT INTO SECTIONS!
+* BASIC
+* IF/ELSE statements
+* LOOPS
+* STRING manipulation

+For now this is just a list of excercises!!!

 ## 1. Hello World!
 Output `hello world!` in console.